spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 {% endinfo_block %}

-2. Override the core method with the custom one you've created in the previous step.
+2. Replace the core method with the custom one you've created in the previous step.

 When the core method is overriden with a custom one, re-evaluate the code.
 The same error shouldn't be returned.